-How do you get personalized pricing in a B2B portal?
+How do you know what to prioritize in a B2B online ordering solution?

 The answer depends on your market, your products, and your customers’ needs.
 But certain high-level principles hold true across all verticals—especially for manufacturers.

 Here are 3 questions you need to ask as you plan your B2B portal project (click to jump).

 1. Do we need to differentiate our B2B portal user experience?

 This question gets at the heart of your place in the market.
 Typically, answers to this question fall along a spectrum.

 At one end, you’ve got customers who are going to order from you regardless of whether your B2B portal provides a B2C-style user experience.
 These customers might have a contractual relationship with you, or your product might be so unique and specialized, they don’t have many options.
 Differentiating from the competition based on a unique user experience in your B2B portal isn’t so important.